marczz/rest-sphinx-memo/source/ReST.rst

      - | The `Transition section <Transition>`_ shows
        | `how to draw an horizontal line`_ in your document.

+Implicit targets are easily broken, rewording a section title, or evenfixing a typo, changing a punctuation, break all the references.
+And when modifying a title you don't always think it might be a link target somewhere in the document.

+You don't modify so often the explicit link targets, and when you do it, you know that you have also to fix all references.
+So you should put away implicit in favor of explicit.

 .. index::
    reference; citation style